Skip to content

 Document Purpose

-🎨 STYLE_GUIDE.md Conventions for custom code
+🎨 Style Guide Conventions for custom code

-πŸ“ HEADER_STANDARD.md How to document your custom files
+πŸ“ Header Standard Documenting your custom files